Mathnerd314/stroscot/docs/Commentary/Dispatch.rst

        call clause = clause args { next-method = callParallel (find_covering methods clause) }
        lubAll = fold lub DispatchError

-This depends on the ``lub`` primitive defined in `Conal's post <http://conal.net/blog/posts/merging-partial-values>`__.
-Since strict evaluation of ``(1,undefined)`` gives ``undefined``, ``lub`` instead works on expressions.
-Expressions with little information content are in the set Bottom or ⊥, such as predicate failure, failed assertions, exceptions, and nontermination.
-Values are normal forms excluding bottoms, ``NF \ Bottom``.
-Aggregate expressions can be partially evaluated and hence neither bottoms nor values, such as the aforementioned ``(1,undefined)``.

-One of the clever ideas of the theory of semantic domains (“domain theory”) is to place a partial ordering on values (domain members), based on information content.
-Values can not only be equal and unequal, they can also have more or less information content than each other.

-Structured types are not flat.
-For instance, the meaning of (i.e., the domain corresponding to) the Haskell type (Bool,Integer) contains five different kinds of values, as shown in the figure.
-Each arrow leads from a less-defined (less informative) value to a more-defined value.

-Define an operation ``lub :: HasLub a => a -> a -> a``.

-If the arguments are consistent, i.e. have a common upper bound, then that is the result.
-Otherwise the context is used, ``f (a `lub` b) = f a `lub` f b``

-The dispatch semantics is that all methods are run in parallel using the .
-Furthermore ``lub`` is an oracle, analyzing the whole program - we want return type overloading, return values that are not accepted by the surrounding context are discarded.
+This depends on the ``lub`` primitive defined in `Conal's post <http://conal.net/blog/posts/merging-partial-values>`__. ``lub`` evaluates both sides to HNF, in a timeboxed fashion.
+If both sides are exceptions then an exception is returned.
+If one side gives an exception but the other doesn't, then the other side is returned.
+If both sides evaluate to HNF and the heads are equal, the result is the head followed by the lub of the sub-arguments.
+Otherwise the context is used, ``f (a `lub` b) = f a `lub` f b``. ``lub`` is an oracle, analyzing the whole program - we want return type overloading, and that return values not accepted by the surrounding context are discarded.
 This falls out naturally from doing the analysis on the CPS-transformed version of the program.

+The dispatch semantics is that all methods are run in parallel using lub.

 The way Stroscot optimizes dispatch is:
 * eliminate all the statically impossible cases (cases that fail)